SSabu/DroneDeploy-Flight-Path/README.md

     {type: "FeatureCollection", features: [ {type:"Feature", geometry: {..}, properties: {..} } ] };

-  The SHP to geoJSON converter yielded a data object that looked 9like this:
+  The SHP to geoJSON converter yielded a data object that looked like this:

     [{coordinates:[[...]], type: "Polygon"}];